ChetnaAgarwal/Image-Captioning-Project/README.md

 A deep Learning models that takes as input an image and describes its contents.

-Concepts used : CNNs, RNNs, Transfer Learning, Image and Text Processing, MLP, Backpropagation, Gradient Descent, and many more...
+Concepts used : Convolutional Neural Networks, Recurrent Neural Networks, Transfer Learning, Word embeddings, Image and Text Processing, Multi Layered Perceptrons, Backpropagation, Gradient Descent, and many more...

 Language used : Python